-Please contact Prof. Nobuo Ohta at matata.vip@tmd.ac.jp
+Please contact Prof. Keiko Nakamura at nakamura.ith@tmd.ac.jp

 Both international and Japanese students participate in the same program provided in English and learn together on public health medicine in disease prevention.
 The couse is a core part of nuturing global leaers in disease prevention that TMDU provides.